SchneiderPeeps

 image of blackberry jam in water bath canner

-Put the jars of blackberry jam back into the water bath canner and process for 15 minutes.
+Put the jars of blackberry jam back into the water bath canner and make sure there’s at least 1″ of water covering the jars.
+Process for 15 minutes.
 Here are some tips for using a water bath canner if you need a bit of help.

 After 15 minutes pull them out and let them cool.
 You’ll hear popping sounds as they cool and lids seal.
 When the jars have completely cooled remove the bands and check the seals.
 If one didn’t seal just put it in the refrigerator and use it first.